History of lions in Europe: Pleistocene records

 Lions seem to have first evolved in east Africa around the Plio-Peistocene boundary (ca. 2 million years ago).
 The earliest remains of lions in Eurasia have been dated to around 1 million years ago, and lions became ubiquitous in Europe around 700-600,000 years ago.
 These fossils are classified as Panthera fossilis and Panthera (spelaea) fossilis.
 Some specimens have been estimated at around 500 kg in life, which would make Panthera fossilis one of the largest felids that ever lived.
 This lion was widespread in Europe and across Asia, eventually giving rise to the true cave lion (Panthera spelaea) of the later Pleistocene, which was still large, but experienced a drastic size reduction during the late Pleistocene around 50 to 45,000 years ago.
 The range of the cave lion seems to have collapsed across Eurasia around 14,000 years ago, and its extinction around the same time is to be considered within the broader context of the Late Pleistocene extinctions and the collapse of the mammoth steppe.

 Holocene records

 Although there are some claimed records of early Holocene cave lion fossils from Italy, the dating of these fossils are uncertain.
 The oldest confirmed remains of modern lion in Europe date to the early Holocene, around 8,000-6,000 years ago.
+European Holocene lions are suggested to represent part of the same population as living Asiatic lions.

 A Neolithic lion tooth fragment representing the Atlantic Period was found in Karanovo, Bulgaria, and is estimated 6,000 years old.
 In Greece, lions first appeared around 6,500–6,000 years ago as indicated by a front leg bone found in Philippi.
 Bone fragments of the modern lion were excavated in Hungary and in Ukraine's Black Sea region, which are estimated at around 5,500 to 3,000 years old.
 Remains were also found in Romania and European Turkey.
+A human skeleton found near the Kozareva mound (Eastern Bulgaria) and dating to ca. 4600–4200 BC, bears lesions that indicate a big carnivore attack, most likely done by a lion.